Skip to content Skip to sidebar Skip to footer

 Why Allergies Cause Itchy Skin

-Many dogs develop skin allergies from things like pollen, grass, dust, mold, or even certain foods.
-These allergens trigger a response in the skin, making it red, itchy, and inflamed.
-Your dog might scratch, bite, or rub themselves constantly to get relief.
-Over time, this leads to more irritation and even infection.
+Many dogs develop skin allergies to things like grass, pollen, dust, mold, and even certain foods.
+When these allergens come into contact with the skin, they cause redness, itching, and swelling.
+Your dog may constantly bite, scratch, or rub themselves to feel better.
+This worsens over time and can even cause illness.

 How Anti Itch Shampoo Helps

-Anti itch shampoos are made to soothe the surface of the skin.
+Anti-itch shampoos are formulated to soothe the skin’s surface.
 They calm the irritation and reduce the urge to scratch.
 The right shampoo will also restore lost moisture, which is important because dry skin makes everything worse.
 When used consistently, it can help break the cycle of itching and inflamed skin.

 Rumi’s Allergy Flare-Up